Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Reducing a Lyapunov Analysis to the Resolution of a System of Inequalities

 As a second result, a Lyapunov decrease can yield a bound of the square distance of the iterate $x_t$ to a minimizer, provided the Lyapunov parameter $a_T$ is nonzero.
-This is standard for strongly convex problems.
+This is standard for strongly convex problems, as we will see in Section \ref{S3::sec:str}.
+The proof, also based on a telescopic argument, is again typical for this class of problems, see for instance \cite{gower_sgd_2019}.